 How To Help

-At NourishNC we work with over 50 schools in the Wilmington area providing food to children who are left without guaranteed school meals on weekends or breaks.
+At NourishNC we work with over 55 schools in the Wilmington area providing food to children who struggle with hunger over weekends nd school breaks.
 That being said, we go through a lot of food!
-Food drives are the #1 way we’re able to continue our mission and provide food to our community.
+Food drives are a critical component in our ability to fulfill our mission.
 If you are interested in donating food to NourishNC, you can host a food drive in your business, neighborhood, or community networks, and drop off the collected items at our Warehouse.
 You can collect items from the Wish List, or focus specifically on 1-5 items.
 We find that goal-oriented, fun, and culturally relevant food drives are the most successful!
 Get creative!
 Below are items that we can’t seem to get enough of:

 For more details, call the NourishNC offices (910) 465-0995 or email Programs@nourishnc.org.
 To schedule a drop off of donations, please email firstname.lastname@example.org.